Lash (comics): Fictional character biography

 Born in the hidden Inhuman city of Orollan in Greenland, Lash was among the few Inhumans of his generation chosen to undergo Terrigenesis.
-When the Inhuman king Black Bolt activated a Terrigen Bomb above New York flooding the world with Terrigen Mist and awakening the powers of Inhuman descendants living among humanity (as seen at the end of the "Infinity" storyline and the start of the Inhumanity storyline), Lash embarked on a mission to find all the individuals affected and judge for himself whether they were worthy to live with their new abilities.
-Upon arriving in Illinois, Lash encountered a newly created Inhuman named Dante Pertuz.
-He attempted to persuade Dante to join him at Orollan until he was stopped by the Inhuman Queen Medusa.
+When the Inhuman king Black Bolt activates a Terrigen Bomb above New York, flooding the world with Terrigen Mist and awakening the powers of Inhuman descendants living among humanity, Lash embarks on a mission to find all the individuals affected and judge for himself whether they are worthy to live with their new abilities.
+Upon arriving in Illinois, Lash encountered a newly activated Inhuman named Dante Pertuz.
+He attempts to persuade Dante to join him at Orollan until he is stopped by the Inhuman queen Medusa.

 Recruiting a NuHuman named Jason in Minnesota, Lash teleports them both to Orollan.
 There, he explains that Jason and his family were descendants of the Inhumans and while his family may have died during Terrigenesis, Jason has survived and will now have a home among his fellow survivors.
 With their gifts, they can rebuild the city and perform wonders.
 Lash shows Jason the most sacred space in Orollan—the Terrigenesis chamber.
 Here, they hoarded the crystals that bestow Terrigenesis that will show the worthy their true form.
 Lash says Jason must call himself Korvostax now and introduces him to other NuHumans, who explain that humans have formed mobs and attacked them in their communities.
-The other NuHumans in Lash's group blame Medusa.
+The NuHumans in Lash's group blame Medusa.
 Lash's new recruits are rebuilding a wall despite a lack of prior experience.
 Jason asks why Lash is not showing them how to do this, and the others tell him it is not wise to speak like that—there used to be two more NuHumans in the group.
 The New Attilan group teleports nearby, looking to capture Lash at the advice of Lineage.
 Lash tells the others that Queen Medusa means to kill them, and urges them to fight.
 As the battle develops between the New Attilan group and Lash's group, Jason taps into his powers for the first time and begins throwing rocks at Gorgon.
 Lash absorbs the energy of a volcanic spring to power energy blasts that he fires randomly into the scrum.
-Jason is saved from death by Gorgon who then stuns Lash with a small earth tremor.
+Jason is saved from death by Gorgon, who stuns Lash with a small earth tremor.
 Taking hold of Lash, Medusa pins him, then invites Lineage to step forward and tell Lash what he told her.
 Lineage explains that Black Bolt originally released the Terrigen Mist because something is coming for the Inhumans and they need everyone to hold it back with as many hidden bloodlines from every nation on Earth united.
 If they cannot prepare, their species (and maybe humans as well) will become extinct.
 Medusa gathers the NuHumans and tells Lash that he can either help her, stay away, or face defeat.
 It is also mentioned that Lash can tell Ennilux and the others from her what has transpired.